Friday, November 6, 2020

 “Oh, piss off…!”
 Varhi growled as it raised yet another tendril for yet another slap.
 Rather than block or dodge this time, Varhi was ticked off to the point where he moved his sword and just sliced at the incoming tendril, slicing it clean off as it tried to take a swing at him.
 He slowly took steps back as the towering mushroom lumbered toward him ever persistently, keeping pace, but only because Varhi wasn’t going as fast as he could, but just enough to keep his distance, at least he did until he had bumped into something behind him.

 Red flags rose up inside his mind, especially at the sudden hissing sound he heard behind him.
 He rolled his head to glance straight upwards to see that not only was this mushroom ahead of him was moving, but so was this red spotted one he had just rudely bumped into.
-His eyes widened, when under the cap of the mushroom, a harsh spray of spores released out right over top of him all over him and his face.
+His violet eyes widened in acute alarm, when under the cap of the mushroom, a harsh spray of spores released out right over top of him all over him and his face and most of his upper body.

-He quickly covered his mouth holding his breath and closed his eyes instinctively, but his body suddenly felt weak and he gagged a cough once into his hand at the stench, quickly darting out of the way blindly just as another tendril smacked into the ground behind him where he had just stood.
-He shook his head rapidly as he ran with his eyes closed, but he still felt the stuff all over him and he dared not breathe any of that into his lungs or get any of it into his eyes.
+"Ummngph...!"
+Varhi gagged as he quickly covered his mouth holding his breath and closed his eyes and lips tightly shut instinctively, but his body suddenly felt weak and he gagged a cough once into his hand at the stench, quickly darting out of the way blindly just as another tendril smacked into the ground behind him where he had just stood.
+He shook his head rapidly as he ran with his eyes closed and left hand clutching his mouth as he struggled not to gag, but he still felt the stuff all over him and he dared not breathe any of that into his lungs or get any of it into his eyes.
 He felt sick, and like he was about to vomit...

-Quickly thinking and out of desperation, he grabbed for his canteen, which was hooked with a ring of chain on his left belt, pried the top open with his teeth as he was still dragging his sword behind him with his right hand along the ground.
+Quickly thinking and out of desperation, he grabbed for his canteen with his left hand as he ran, the canteen was hooked with a ring of chain on his left belt.
+He pried the top open with his teeth as he was still dragging his sword behind him with his right hand along the ground as he ran.
 He spat the cap out of his mouth when he pried it from the canteen, then he doused the water over top of his head and face first, and continued to dump it over the rest of his body as he ran.

-He gasped, taking a much needed lung full of precious air and opened his eyes, blinking several times.
-He immediately was starting to feel better with whatever was sprayed onto him being washed off.
+He gasped, taking a much needed lung full of air and opened his eyes, blinking several times.
+He immediately was starting to feel better with whatever was sprayed onto him being washed off, the need to vomit beginning to dissipate.
 He tossed the canteen away, not having time to put it back on his belt.
 The canteen sailed through the air, hitting yet another large brown mushroom, which soon began to stir to life as well in reaction to being disturbed.

 Oops.